ThinkInvis/GlassArtifactOHP/ModMeta/README.md

 ## Description

-A tiny IL patch to restore One-Hit Prevention on player health when it would otherwise be disabled by Artifact of Glass.
+Normally, Artifact of Glass disables One-Hit Prevention on player health.
+This mod moves that disable to a new Artifact of Danger.

 ## Issues/TODO

-- Once an Artifact API is available and capable of adding new Artifacts, this mod will add a new Artifact which toggles OHP.
-- See the GitHub repo for more!
+- See the GitHub repo!
+No known issues at the time of version release.

 ## Changelog

+**3.0.0**

+- Implemented Artifact of Danger.

 **2.0.0**

-- BREAKING: changed namespace and main plugin classname to match other planned mods.
+- Changed namespace and main plugin classname to match other planned mods.
 - Published to a GitHub repo and added a link to the repo to mod metadata.
 - Added a safety check to the IL patch (should no longer cause an error if unable to find the target instructions).
 - Minor code changes: made IL patch slightly more concise.